JoshCheek/ruby_slippers_for_the_cobblers_children/Readme.md

   * Can we save a user's file? e.g. so they can share with a friend, or submit a bug report?
   * Any way to integrate with something insane like Rails?
   * Write content that uses it to illustrate the lesson (e.g. in Moi)
+  * Could apply interesting constraints at the parser level (e.g. "no classes", "only loca vars", etc), which would require them to explore other ways of doing things that they normally wouldn't be exposed to.

 List of notes / links that might be helpful